Brightening vs Whitening: What's the Difference?

 What is the difference between brightening and whitening?

 Whitening attempts to lighten your overall skin color beyond its natural tone.
-This requires stronger, often dangerous ingredients that suppress melanin production at harmful levels.
+This requires stronger, often dangerous ingredients that suppress melanin at harmful levels.

 Is skin brightening safe for dark skin?